andresc44/UAV-simulation-fork/aer-course-project/Lab4/readme.txt

 - Pose Estimation:
     Using two sets of point clouds, for the current frame and previous frame, we used point cloud adjustment to determine the change in pose.
-For point cloud adjustment, we used singular value decomposition, with iteration 5.
+For point cloud adjustment, we used singular value decomposition using the matched keypoints.

 - RANSAC:
     to reject the outliers, we used a ransac method by determining the pose change using randomly selected three key points,